 The PCA3 test (sometimes known as UPM3) is a marker for prostate cancer based on a genetic analysis of cells in the urine.
 The urine sample is collected after a firm massage of your prostate by a doctor.

-The test is still undergoing clinical trials, but there is evidence to suggest that it may be useful as one of the tools we can use to help us decide whether or not a man has cancer in his prostate.
+The test may be useful as one of the tools we can use to help us decide whether or not a man has cancer in his prostate.

 The result of the PCA3 test has to be taken into consideration along with the PSA measurement, a digital rectal examination by a doctor and any previous history of prostate investigations.